Ealing Trailfinders Rugby Club: 1995 – present

+After the Premiership Rugby Cup began including Champ Rugby teams from 2023–2024 onwards, Ealing have made the semi-finals twice (2023–24 and 2024–25), including defeating the then-reigning Rugby Premiership champions Northampton Saints in the quarter-final in 2024–25.

 Ealing 1871

 Ealing Trailfinders also has an amateur team called Ealing 1871 formed in 2019.
 Ealing 1871 entered the English league structure for the first team during the 2019–20 season, experiencing instant success as they finished as champions of Herts/Middlesex 2 in their debut season.